-ForrestBrown, on the other hand, is a regulated member of the CIOT.
+ForrestBrown, on the other hand, is a member of the CIOT, a leading professional body in the UK for tax advisers.
 We also work in close partnership with HMRC to lead on and shape R&D tax relief policy.
 We believe in the power of this incentive and we want to improve it for everyone.

 Take control of R&D tax relief

 The absolute best thing any accountant can do concerning R&D tax relief is to be proactive.
 Awareness of the incentive is high among UK businesses and your clients get cold calls and emails from R&D advisers every day making big promises.

 To protect your clients – and to spare yourself a big headache! – you must take the lead.
 When you do that, it’s not just a risk elimination exercise: it’s a simple way for you to add extra value to your client relationships.

 R&D tax relief is a niche area of tax.
 Even if you do claims in-house, it’s worth identifying an expert to approach if you ever need any help (with a HMRC enquiry or a specific, highly technical claim, for instance).